 Transportation in Lewis and Clark Recreation Area

-Lewis and Clark Recreational Area lies about seven miles north of Crofton on Nebraska Highway 121 or five miles west of Yankton off SD Highway 52.
-To save yourself the trouble, miss the marine and resort entrance and take the Lewis and Clark Campground Entrance at milepost 337 to reach your campsite quickly and without any hassle.
-The park’s office is right by the park entrance and campers can check in here before proceeding.
-The campsites are paved and accommodate large rigs easily with ample room for maneuverability with campsites offering both drive-in and pull-through options for RVs and motor homes.
+Lewis and Clark Recreational Area sits about 80 miles to the south of Sioux Falls, South Dakota.
+The park is easily accessed from Nebraska Highway 121 or off of SD Highway 52.
+To save yourself the trouble, skip the marine and resort entrance and take the Lewis and Clark Campground Entrance at milepost 337 to reach your campsite quickly and without any hassle.
+The park’s office is right by the park entrance, and campers can check in here before proceeding to park their rig.
+The campgrounds are situated in loops without any sharp turns, so even those with large vehicles should have no trouble navigating to their site.
+The campsites are paved and accommodate large rigs easily with ample room for maneuverability, with campsites offering both drive-in and pull-through options for RVs and motor homes.

 Campgrounds and parking in Lewis and Clark Recreation Area